 Alix graduated summa cum laude and Order of the Coif from DePaul University College of Law (2011).
 While in law school, she completed an internship with the Department of Justice, Executive Office for Immigration Review in Chicago.
 Alix was the Acquisitions Editor for DePaul's Journal for Social Justice, president of the Society for Asylum and Immigration Law, and an active member of the Center for Public Interest Law Committee.
 She received the Benjamin Hooks Distinguished Public Service Award for over 200 hours of pro bono service.
 Prior to law school, Alix lived in Guadalajara, Mexico for three years, teaching English and Kindergarten.
 She graduated from Wesleyan University, Middletown, Connecticut (2005) with a B.A. in Feminist, Gender, and Sexuality Studies.

 Ms. Strunk is admitted to practice law in the state of Illinois and in the U.S. District Court for the Northern District of Illinois.
-She currently serves on the American Immigration Lawyer’s Association Social Security Committee and the Ethics Committee.
+She has served on several committees for the American Immigration Lawyer’s Association and is currently a member of AILA’s Office of Chief Counsel Liaison Committee.
 In 2012-2013, she was the co-chair of the Chicago Bar Association Young Lawyer’s Section Immigration Law Committee.